These are the ugly questions nobody likes to ask themselves...

 We make it easy for you to purchase the products you’re proud of: cool new startups, corporates that are doing a good job, and hip new concepts you’ve never even heard of before.

 You'll help make the world a little happier, little brighter, little fairer.

 All the products we promote are trying to make the world a little bit better.

 They’re all working to make change happen.

-But before I tell you about the packages, there’s one important thing you should know…
+But before you join, there’s one important thing you should know…

-Klooker is cheap, but it's not Free… and I’ll tell you why that’s good for you
+Klooker is cheap, but it's not Free… and I’ll tell you why that’s a good thing.

 We believe in transparency when we do business.
 Because it’s our job to recommend products to you, it doesn’t feel right if we’d silently make a commission fee for every product that’s sold.

 That’s what normal marketers would do, but it makes you biased.
 So we decided we’d charge all our members a small monthly fee, to cover our costs.

 For less than a cup of coffee you get: